-If enabled, the Watchdog Timer will be cleared but keeps running, the \overline{PD} bit (Status<3>) is cleared, the \overline{TO} (Status<4>) bit is set and the oscillator driver is turned off.
-The I/O ports maintain the status they had before the SLEEP instruction was executed (driving high, low or high-impedance).
+If enabled, the Watchdog Timer will be cleared but keeps running, the \overline{PD} bit (STATUS<3>) is cleared, the \overline{TO} (STATUS<4>) bit is set, and the oscillator driver is turned off.
+The I/O ports maintain the status they had before the SLEEP instruction was executed (driving high, low, or hi-impedance).

 For lowest current consumption in this mode, place all I/O pins at either VDD or Vss, ensure no external circuitry is drawing current from the I/O pin, power-down the A/D and disable external clocks.
-Pull all I/O pins that are high-impedance inputs, high or low externally, to avoid switching currents caused by floating inputs.
+Pull all I/O pins that are hi-impedance inputs, high or low externally, to avoid switching currents caused by floating inputs.
 The TOCKI input should also be at VDD or Vss for lowest current consumption.
 The contribution from on-chip pull-ups on PORTB should also be considered.

-The \overline{MCLR} pin must be at a logic high level (VIHMC).
+The MCLR pin must be at a logic high level (VIHMC).

-14.14.1 WAKE-UP FROM SLEEP
+12.13.1 WAKE-UP FROM SLEEP

-The device can wake-up from Sleep through one of the following events:
+The device can wake-up from SLEEP through one of the following events:

-- 1. External Reset input on MCLR pin. - 2.
-Watchdog Timer wake-up (if WDT was enabled). - Interrupt from INT pin, RB port change or peripheral interrupt.
+- External RESET input on MCLR pin. - Watchdog Timer Wake-up (if WDT was enabled). - Interrupt from INT pin, RB port change or peripheral interrupt.

-External MCLR Reset will cause a device Reset.
+External MCLR Reset will cause a device RESET.
 All other events are considered a continuation of program execution and cause a "wake-up".
-The TO and PD bits in the Status register can be used to determine the cause of device Reset.
-The PD bit, which is set on power-up, is cleared when Sleep is invoked.
+The TO and PD bits in the STATUS register can be used to determine the cause of device RESET.
+The PD bit, which is set on power-up, is cleared when SLEEP is invoked.
 The TO bit is cleared if a WDT time-out occurred and caused wake-up.

-The following peripheral interrupts can wake the device from Sleep:
+The following peripheral interrupts can wake the device from SLEEP:

 - 1. PSP read or write (PIC16F874/877 only). - TMR1 interrupt.
-Timer1 must be operating as an asynchronous counter. - 3.
-CCP Capture mode interrupt. - Special event trigger (Timer1 in Asynchronous mode using an external clock). - 5.
-SSP (Start/Stop) bit detect interrupt. - SSP transmit or receive in Slave mode (SPI/I2C). - 7.
+Timer1 must be operating as an asynchronous counter. - CCP Capture mode interrupt. - 4.
+Special event trigger (Timer1 in Asynchronous mode using an external clock). - SSP (START/STOP) bit detect interrupt. - SSP transmit or receive in Slave mode (SPI/I2C). - 7.
 USART RX or TX (Synchronous Slave mode). - 8.
 A/D conversion (when A/D clock source is RC). - 9.
-EEPROM write operation completion. - 10.
-Comparator output changes state.
+EEPROM write operation completion

-Other peripherals cannot generate interrupts since during Sleep, no on-chip clocks are present.
+Other peripherals cannot generate interrupts since during SLEEP, no on-chip clocks are present.

-When the SLEEP instruction is being executed, the next instruction (PC + 1) is prefetched.
+When the SLEEP instruction is being executed, the next instruction (PC + 1) is pre-fetched.
 For the device to wake-up through an interrupt event, the corresponding interrupt enable bit must be set (enabled).
 Wake-up is regardless of the state of the GIE bit.
 If the GIE bit is clear (disabled), the device continues execution at the instruction after the SLEEP instruction.
 If the GIE bit is set (enabled), the device executes the instruction after the SLEEP instruction and then branches to the interrupt address (0004h).
 In cases where the execution of the instruction following SLEEP is not desirable, the user should have a NOP after the SLEEP instruction.

-14.14.2 WAKE-UP USING INTERRUPTS
+12.13.2 WAKE-UP USING INTERRUPTS